 Yes, in many cases.
 In order to buy a license, Hawaii Revised Statutes §183D-28 require that all hunters born after December 31, 1971, must first complete a course approved by the Hawaii Department of Land and Natural Resources and IHEA-USA.
 Exceptions apply for hunters born before January 1, 1972, who can provide proof of a previous Hawaii hunting license.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Certificate.
-Likewise, Hawaii will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hawaii Hunter Education Certificate.
+Likewise, Hawaii will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)